+Risk that arises from adverse movements in market forces such as stock prices, interest rates, exchange rates and commodity prices.

+Risk Impact -

-Market Risk Risk Rating: 🔇 Risk Definition Risk that arises from adverse movements in market forces stock prices, interest rates, exchange rates and commodity such as sk Impact As highlighted in Economic Performance under Material Matters section.
-Risk Description Market risk is the risk of loss from changes in the value of our portfolio and funds under management arising from fluctuations in market price, making risk measurement crucial. income distrib urns may impact our portfolio position, ution and liquidity, especially during large posing potential capital and liquidity risks.
-Mitigation Action The Market Risk Management Framework, alongside ou SAA, Forex Risk < Management and other frameworks, is designed to manage a broad spectrum of risks effectively including capital market risk, interest rate risk, sector- and securities-specific risk, country risk and currency risk.
+As highlighted in Economic Performance under Material Matters section.

+Market risk is the risk of loss from changes in the value of our portfolio and funds under management arising from fluctuations in market price, making risk measurement crucial.

+Market downturns may impact our portfolio position, income distribution and liquidity, especially during large redemptions, posing potential capital and liquidity risks.

+The Market Risk Management Framework, alongside our SAA, Forex Risk Management and other frameworks, is designed to manage a broad spectrum of risks effectively including capital market risk, interest rate risk, sector- and securities-specific risk, country risk and currency risk.